 Today you take off for Mataranka, a small township about 106km south-east of Katherine and great a place to spend the day.
 The area was made famous by the 1902 novel We of the Never Never – a novel written about nearby Elsey Station by Jeannie Gunn.
 You can visit the graves of the book’s characters in the Elsey Memorial Cemetery or wander through the replica Elsey Homestead, made for the filming of the movie.
 Visit the Never Never Museum to learn about local Aboriginal history.

 Feel rejuvenated with a swim in the thermal pool

 Take a rejuvenating swim in the Mataranka Thermal Pool.
-Fed by spring water from the Daly and Georgina basins, it has a sandy bottom, is surrounded by a palm forest, and its waters are a constant 34 degrees Celsius.
+Fed by spring water from the Daly and Georgina basins, it has a sandy bottom, is surrounded by a palm forest, and its waters are a constant 34°C.

 Complete your afternoon at Djilpin Arts

 On your way back to Katherine, make a detour to Beswick to visit Djilpin Arts.
-It's approximately 40 minutes drive along the Central Arnhem Highway, off the Stuart Highway.
+It’s approximately 40 minutes’ drive along the Central Arnhem Highway, off the Stuart Highway.
 Here you can view some great local artwork on display and listen to stories of family and culture told through dance and song.
-Learn about the Walking with Spirits Festival, held at this location annually, a traditional corroboree that celebrates the community’s culture and heritage.

 Plunge into Edith Falls